softlayer/terraform-provider-softlayer/docs/resources/softlayer_file_storage.md

 # `softlayer_file_storage`

 Provides a `softlayer_file_storage` resource.
-This allows NFS-based endurance and performance file storage to be created, updated and deleted.
+This allows NFS-based [Endurance](https://knowledgelayer.softlayer.com/topic/endurance-storage) and [Performance](https://knowledgelayer.softlayer.com/topic/performance-storage) file storage to be created, updated and deleted.
-For additional details please refer to [File Storage](https://knowledgelayer.softlayer.com/topic/file-storage).
+File storage is mounted using the NFS protocol.
+For example, if the `hostname` of the file storage resource is `nfsdal0501a.service.softlayer.com` and the `volumename` is` IBM01SV278685_7`, `nfsdal0501a.service.softlayer.com:\IBM01SV278685_7` will be a mount point.
+[Links](https://knowledgelayer.softlayer.com/procedure/accessing-file-storage-linux) describes nfs configuration of Linux systems.
+For additional details please refer to [Knowledgelayer](https://knowledgelayer.softlayer.com/topic/file-storage) and [Introduction](http://www.softlayer.com/file-storage).

 ## Example Usage